 Students seeking redress of grievances may do so without fear of reprisal.
 Students enrolled in USCA off-campus programs, once a Change of School Form has been completed, shall be entitled to relief from any academic complaint or grievance through the student grievance procedure established in the applicable USC Regional Campus Student Handbook.
 After a judgment has been rendered on that campus, an appeal to the Executive Vice Chancellor for Academic Affairs at Aiken and a subsequent appeal to the USC Aiken Chancellor may be made.

-Students should follow the Student Grievance Procedure outlined in the Student Handbook.
+Students should follow the Student Grievance Procedure outlined on page 53 in the Student Handbook.
 If students are uncertain to whom or where to address a written complaint, they can contact the Executive Vice Chancellor for Academic Affairs.

 State Authorization Complaints